 “It is the will and ambition of our patients who ultimately make their weight loss possible.
 Treating the whole person is a critical part of the care given to my patients.” – Steven C. Simper

 Dr. Simper performed his first bariatric procedures in 1984 at Wilford Hall Medical Center, in Texas.
-Currently, he performs laparoscopic gastric bypass, sleeve gastrectomy, duodenal switch, and revisional surgery.
+Currently, he performs laparoscopic gastric bypass, sleeve gastrectomy, and duodenal switch.
 In addition to general surgery procedures.

 Dr. Simper has been a presenter in both national and international bariatric meetings, and is active in publishing papers and attending seminars to further his knowledge as to the surgical treatment of obesity.

 American Board of Surgery – Board Certified General Surgery

 American Board of Surgery – Board Certified Vascular Surgery

 Fellow of the American Society of Bariatric and Metabolic Surgery